darkwind01/mcmanagement/README.md

 rcon.password= to rcon.password=my_rcon_password
 rcon.port=25575 to rcon.port=your_port (you can leave default)
 ```
+(API PHP)
+You need a webhost to use api or you can use on localhost using [XAMPP](https://www.apachefriends.org/download.html).
+When you have a webhost you can drag the 'api.php' and
+'rcon_class.php' into root folder and use.

 Visit the Discord [developer portal](https://discordapp.com/developers/applications/) to create an app and use the client token you are given for the `token` option.

 Once done, feel free to launch bot using the command `node index.js`.